-The Sony PS5 release date is reportedly November 20, 2020 with a launch price of $499 (pending no sudden pricing changes).
-Now, that’s a lot of money for a console, but not a lot of cash with which to build a gaming PC.
-How close can we get to the PlayStation 5 specs with today’s PC parts or the unreleased components set to arrive in our machines by the end of the year?
+Sony’s PS5 landed in November, 2020 with a launch price of $499.
+Now, that’s a lot of money for a console, but not a lot of cash to build a gaming PC, which prompts the question: how close can we get to the PlayStation 5’s specs if we were to put together a rig with today’s PC parts?

-That’s going to be a tall order, considering that Sony will be working on tight margins and high volumes with AMD in terms of the custom CPU and GPU pairing, and it might be tough to bag a set of PC silicon with the same grunt, but we’ll see how close we can get…
+That’s going to be a tall order, considering that Sony’s working on tight margins and high volumes with AMD in terms of the custom CPU and GPU pairing, and it might be tough to bag a set of PC silicon with the same grunt, but we’ll see how close we can get…

-It’s also worth mentioning that Microsoft will have its own next-gen console out for the holidays next year, with the Xbox Series X also shipping with relatively familiar – albeit slightly more powerful – AMD CPU and GPU tech.
-Both consoles are powered by the same AMD hardware, so will it be possible to spec out a PC to take on both of the next-gen consoles without breaking the bank?
+It’s also worth mentioning that Microsoft has two new consoles out, with the Xbox Series X leading the charge packing relatively familiar – albeit slightly more powerful – AMD CPU and GPU tech.
+Both consoles are powered by the same AMD hardware, so will it be possible to spec out a PC to take on both of the current-gen consoles without breaking the bank?

 The first thing that we need to figure out is what exactly we’re looking at in terms of the specs of the new PlayStation game box.
-We know it’s going to be powered by AMD custom silicon, but what will the equivalent PC hardware be?
+We know it’s powered by AMD custom silicon, but what is the equivalent PC hardware?

 What are the Sony PS5 specs?

-The PS5 is set to come with an eight-core CPU rocking the latest AMD Zen 2 processor architecture, the same as you’ll find in today’s Ryzen 7 3700X.
-Paired with that is a GPU part that sports the RDNA 2 GPU architecture, offering real-time ray tracing support based in the hardware and a heap more optimisations to push it above and beyond today’s RX 5700 XT and below RDNA chips.
+The PS5 comes with an eight-core CPU rocking last-gen’s AMD Zen 2 processor architecture, the same as you’ll find in the Ryzen 7 3700X.
+Paired with that is a GPU part that sports the RDNA 2 GPU architecture, offering real-time ray tracing support based in the hardware and a heap more optimisations to push it above and beyond the RX 5700 XT.

-With that RDNA 2-based GPU we’re going to see 16GB of GDDR6, but with a new memory architecture for XTREME BANDWIDTHZ.
+Much like the Radeon RX 6000 series, the PS5’s custom RDNA 2-based GPU houses 16GB of GDDR6, with all new memory architecture for XTREME BANDWIDTHZ.

 The Navi-powered RX 5700, with its 36 compute units, comes in at a shade under 8TFLOPS at its boost frequency, while the RX 5700 XT, with 40 CUs, offers 8.2TFLOPs at its base clock speed.
-The PS5 will be rocking a 36 CU GPU with a variable frequency up to 2.23GHz – a touch more than what’s on offer today from AMD’s discrete Radeon cards.
+The PS5 will be rocking a 36 CU GPU with a variable frequency up to 2.23GHz – a touch more than the Radeon 5000 cards.

-The PS5 is also going to come rocking an SSD for the first time in a console, that what has led to some excitable claims about it offering “raw bandwidth higher than any SSD available for PCs.”
-To be fair that claim was made before the Ryzen 3000 chips launched with a platform capable of running PCIe 4.0 solid state drives, so it’s likely not a claim it can make anymore.
+The PS5 is also rocking an SSD for the first time in a console, which initially led to some excitable statements about it offering “raw bandwidth higher than any SSD available for PCs.”
+To be fair, that claim was made before the Ryzen 3000 chips launched with a platform capable of running PCIe 4.0 solid state drives, so it’s likely not a claim it can make anymore.

-Sony will be using a custom flash controller on a 825GB drive to reach up to 5.5GB/s bandwidth on its miraculous custom SSD, so we’ll have our work cut out trying to match it exactly.
+Sony uses a custom flash controller on a 825GB drive to reach up to 5.5GB/s bandwidth on its miraculous custom SSD, so we’ll have our work cut out trying to match it exactly.